How Fiber Keeps Your Brain and Heart in Shape

 Soluble Fiber

 This type of fiber attracts water much the way oats absorb water to turn into oatmeal.
 Soluble fiber turns into a gel during digestion.
-High-fiber foods that include soluble forms of fiber include oatmeal, nuts, apples, blueberries, seeds, lentils, peas, and beans.
+High-fiber foods that include soluble fiber include oatmeal, nuts, apples, blueberries, seeds, lentils, peas and beans.

-Foods that contain high levels of soluble fiber help lower cholesterol, a key risk factor for heart disease.
-It does so by attaching to cholesterol particles and sweeping them along as fiber moves out of the body.
+Foods with high levels of soluble fiber help lower cholesterol, a key risk factor for heart disease.
+Fiber attaches to cholesterol particles and sweeps them along as fiber moves out of the body.

 Fiber also helps fight diabetes.
-When your body doesn’t absorb foods that contain soluble fiber, you don't experience blood sugar spikes that put you at risk for Type 2 diabetes.
+When your body doesn’t absorb foods with soluble fiber, you skip blood sugar spikes that put you at risk for Type 2 diabetes.

-Finally, high fiber foods help you stay regular because they absorb water as they pass through your system.
+Finally, high fiber foods help you stay regular because they absorb water as the foods pass through your system.
 That helps bulk up your stool.
 In fact, fiber supplements generally contain mostly soluble fiber.

 Insoluble Fiber

-This type of fiber is found in the seeds and skins of fruit (so always eat those peels!) — along with vegetables and whole grains.
-It adds bulk to the stool and seems to help food pass more quickly through the stomach and intestines.
+This type of fiber is found in the seeds and the skin of fruits (so always eat those peels!) — along with vegetables and whole grains.
+It adds bulk to the stool and helps food pass more quickly through the stomach and intestines.
 If you’re irregular (constipated), eat more high-fiber foods to get things moving.
 Insoluble fiber can improve other bowel-related health problems, such as hemorrhoids and bowel control.

 How Much Fiber Do You Need?